digitalyoshixi/zettelkasten/content/Programming/Deterministic Algorithm.md

 tags:
   - programming
 ---
-An algorithm whos output is the exact same given each input.
+An algorithm who's output is the exact same given each input.
 In contrast to a [[Stochastic Algorithm]]